jorgemanrubia/forceps/README.md

 ### Rails and lazy loading

 In development Rails loads classes lazily, when they are used.
 Forceps will only know how to handle those classes defined when `Forceps.configure` is executed.
-You can make sure all the Rails models are loaded before executing `Forceps.configure` with:
+You can make sure that all the Rails models are loaded before executing `Forceps.configure` with:

 ```ruby
 Rails.application.eager_load!